 On May 4, 2017, the Company entered into a Loan and Security Agreement with Silicon Valley Bank (2017 Credit Facility) for a \$12.0 million term loan.
-The term loan provides for interest at a floating rate equal to the prime rate minus 0.75%.
-As of March 31, 2018, the interest rate was 4.00%.
-The term loan provides for a period of interest-only payments through April 30, 2018, followed by fixed principal and interest payments based on either a 24-month amortization schedule or a 36-month amortization schedule if the Company meets certain sales milestones.
-As of December 31, 2017, the Company determined it would not meet the sales milestones and as such the term loan will be based on a 24-month amortization schedule.
-Borrowings under the 2017 Credit Facility mature in May 2020.
-The Company is required to comply with certain covenants under the 2017 Credit Facility, including requirements to maintain a minimum liquidity ratio, meet certain revenue targets, and restrictions on certain actions without the consent of the lender, such as the disposal and acquisition of its business or property, changes in business, and mergers or acquisitions.
+The term loan provided for interest at a floating rate equal to the prime rate minus 0.75%.
+The term loan provided for a period of interest-only payments through April 30, 2018, followed by fixed principal and interest payments based on either a 24-month amortization schedule or a 36-month amortization schedule if the Company met certain sales milestones.
+As of December 31, 2017, the Company determined it would not meet the sales milestones and as such the term loan was based on a 24-month amortization schedule.
 An end of term fee of 6% of the amount borrowed must be made when the loan is prepaid or repaid, whether at maturity or as a result of a prepayment or acceleration or otherwise.
-The additional payment is being accreted using the effective interest method.